Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 79: Manners: Parenting to help teens succeed in life by teaching the importance of good manners.

-Send us a text Many teens roll their eyes if they hear people talking about manners.
-The concept sounds old fashioned - like something that should be relegated to the Victorian past - but often what they're thinking about is ...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+Many teens roll their eyes if they hear people talking about manners.
+The concept sounds old fashioned - like something that should be relegated to the Victorian past - but often what they're thinking about is etiquette rather than manners.
+I went into the differences, and nuances, of manners in part two of this previous episode: https://www.teenagersuntangled.com/parenting-tips-23-coping-with-an-empt…

 Listen to the Episode